citizen-ess/functional-democracy/README.md

   * Governs laws focused on the usage, creation, sale, and distribution of technology (Software and Hardware involving microprocessors, integrated circuits, computers, internet, etc.)
 * Department of Science, Research, and Development (new)
   * Governs ethics and rules for R\&D; governs public data provisioning; appoints members of various research departments;
-  * Alternatively, elevate the Office of Science and Technology Policy and include the above in its scope.
+  * Alternatively, elevate the Office of Science and Technology Policy and include the above bullet point in its scope.
 * Department of Delegation (new)
   * Does not make laws; litigates any scope concerns raised by the new legislative branches.
   * See point 7 below for more details.